Globalstars Japan call for projects

 Applicants from France must:

-- submit the application form by 17:00 GMT to BPI France the deadline, along with the supporting documentation listed in the guidance for applicants.
+- submit the application form by 17:00 CEST to BPI France the deadline, along with the supporting documentation listed in the guidance for applicants.

 In addition to the Project Application Form and Annex, project partners that want to receive funding from Bpifrance need to submit a national application, including a detailed project plan and budget.